 “Rubiks thrilled the crowd, showcasing searingly-precise ensemble skills and instrumental control….
 A formidable contribution to Australia’s growing community of contemporary music makers”

 — Partial Durations

-In 2017, Rubiks launched The Pythia Prize, an annual commission project that sees an Australian female composer collaborate with Rubiks to create a new work.
-The inagural Pythia Prize winner was Samantha Wolf, and her work was performed in both Australia and Europe, featuring in Rubiks’ first international appearances in July 2018.
+In 2017, Rubiks launched the Pythia Prize, an annual commission project that supports an Australian female or non-binary composer to collaborate with Rubiks on the creation of a new work.
+The inaugural Pythia Prize winner was Samantha Wolf, and her work was performed in both Australia and Europe, featuring in Rubiks’ first international appearances.